 Strategies to reduce conflict about staying safe

 It’s 2pm on a Monday and my husband and I are having our fourth whispered fight of the week.
-Our two-and-a-half-year-old daughter has thrown her mask on the ground for the third and, if I have anything to do with it, final time.
+Our three-year-old daughter has thrown her mask on the ground for the third and, if I have anything to do with it, final time.

 I think it’s fine and say so.
 My husband throws his hands up, frustrated.
 Our daughter demands to know “what you’re talking about!”
 It has now taken nearly an hour to get as far as the vestibule.